-Hidden Cave’s tasting room is still under construction, but Fanning hopes to have it completed by this November.
-In the meantime, customers can enjoy the outdoor patio and one of four picnic tables (built by hand by Fanning and his tasting room manager) and enjoy some of Hidden Cave’s creations on the back patio.
+Patrons can enjoy the outdoor patio and one of four picnic tables (built by hand by Fanning and his tasting room manager) and enjoy some of Hidden Cave’s creations on the back patio.
 Reservations are not required but they do ensure you a table.
 The indoor tasting room is also open throughout the winter.
 Check their website for weekend tasting events like special pairings.

 If you’re lucky, Fanning will ask your opinion on what flavor he should try next, like he did recently.
 Customers voted for a honeysuckle French toast cider, which Fanning was eager to try out with just one caveat: he didn’t have a recipe for it yet!
 So, he pulled out his favorite Sunday French toast recipe and hit the grocery store.

 “It has cinnamon, nutmeg, vanilla, salt, pure Wisconsin maple syrup, honeysuckle and a little bit of lactose, because you know, you dip the bread in the milk and eggs,” Fanning said.
 But don’t worry, he assures his customers there are no actual eggs in the cider blend.